Felipe8581/GamingTweaks/README.md

 This text was written by Danske

 ## What is Revision Custom ISO Windows
 Choose your ISO wisely.
 This is such a important move, will make `50%` of work done.
+Removing/stripping too much<br/>
-Removing/stripping too much cause more issues and incompatibility and doesnt help with performance or speed, i blindly trust that specific ISO community because they have much experience
+cause more issues and incompatibility and doesnt help with performance or speed, i blindly trust that specific<br/>
+ISO community because they have much experience<br/>

 [*Learn more about them in Revision discord*](https://discordapp.com/invite/CCxWegZ)<br/>
 [Get your Revision windows here](https://www.revi.cc/revios/download) <br/>